-* FHA Loans — Traditionally the mortgage of choice for first-time buyers, the Federal Housing Administration (FHA), offers government-insured loans with as little as 3.5 percent down.
-The most popular FHA loan option, the 203(b), is widely available from lenders across the country.
+* FHA Loans — The mortgage of choice for first-time buyers.
+The most popular FHA loan option is the 203(b).
+The Federal Housing Administration (FHA) offers government-insured loans with as little as 3.5% down.
 You may qualify with a credit score of just 500, although there may be limitations on some condo purchases.

-* Home Possible from Freddie Mac — This program allows you to put between 3 and 5 percent down, as long as you intend to use the purchased house as your primary residence, and don’t currently own or share ownership of another house.
+* Home Possible from Freddie Mac — This program allows you to put between 3% and 5% down – as long as you intend to 1) use the purchased house as your primary residence and 2) don’t currently own or share ownership of another house.
 You’ll also need to complete a required homeownership education program online.

-* HomeReady from Fannie Mae — Another option that requires as little as 3 percent down, HomeReady can offer below-market interest rates.
+* HomeReady from Fannie Mae — Another option that requires as little as 3% down, HomeReady can offer below-market interest rates.
 This program also allows non-occupant borrowers to apply; for example, parents can secure this type of loan for a young adult, who’s just starting to establish credit.

 In addition to these mortgage options, there are also a variety of down payment assistance programs that may be available through your state or lender.
 Today, many loan programs allow for down-payment funds to come from third party sources, like cash gifts from relatives.

-Something to keep in mind when considering your loan options: putting less than 20 percent down can also result in the additional monthly cost of Private Mortgage Insurance (PMI).
+Something to keep in mind – putting less than 20% down can also result in the additional monthly cost of Private Mortgage Insurance (PMI).
 However, if your home value is appreciating, PMI can be eliminated in a few years through refinancing.